TMA examples

 - Minimalistic user interface.

-- No external libraries or frameworks used.
+- No external libraries or frameworks.

 - Easy to understand and modify.

-Getting Started
+Getting started

 Prerequisites

-To run this example, you'll need a modern web browser with JavaScript enabled.
+A modern web browser with JavaScript enabled.

 Installation